 The Graduate School does not endorse any specific housing resources, but here are some places to check:

-Graduate Assistants with an appointment 0.30 to 0.49 FTE, who are represented by the Coalition of Graduate Employees (CGE) union, are eligible for this mandatory insurance benefit.
-Check the Student Health Services website for deadlines and more information.
+Graduate Assistants represented by the Coalition of Graduate Employees (CGE) union, are eligible for this mandatory insurance benefit.
+Check the Human Resources website for deadlines and more information.

 All international students who are registered for a minimum of one (1) on-campus credit are required to enroll in the OSU Student Health Insurance plan.
 You will be automatically enrolled and charged for this plan.
 If you have any dependents in your household who are eligible for coverage under the plan, they have the option to enroll.